 The online Pinocchio documentation of the last release is available here.
 A cheat sheet pdf with the main functions and algorithms can be found here.

-We provide some basic examples of using Pinocchio in Python in the examples directory.
+In the examples directory, we provide some basic examples of using Pinocchio in Python.
 Additional examples introducing Pinocchio are also available in the documentation.

 Pinocchio comes with a large bunch of tutorials aiming at introducing the basic tools for robot control.
 Tutorial and training documents are listed here.
 You can also consider the interactive Jupyter notebook set of tutorials developed by Nicolas Mansard and Yann de Mont-Marin.